Jewel ceph-fuse does not recover after lost connection to MDS

 Looking at src/client/Client.cc I think that ms_handle_remote_reset() "MetaSession::STATE_OPEN" case of state switch should reopen session instead of marking it stale.
 I could try making a diff moving case to be together with MetaSession::STATE_OPENING as it looks like it does the same.
 What do you think?
 Would session close/open have some other side effects for fuse client in open state?

-#9 Updated by Henrik Korkuc 3 months ago
+#9 Updated by Henrik Korkuc almost 6 years ago

 I updated PR to do _closed_mds_session(s).